 The Corporation has reviewed the key risks to which the College is exposed, together with the operating, financial and compliance controls that have been implemented to mitigate those risks.
-The Corporation is of the view that there is a formal ongoing process for identifying, evaluating and managing the College's significant risks that have been in place for the period ending 31 July 2023 and up to the date of approval of the annual report and accounts.
-The Corporation regularly reviews this process.
+The Corporation is of the view that there is a formal ongoing process for identifying, evaluating and managing the College's significant risks that have been in place for the period ending 31 July 2024 and up to the date of approval of the annual report and accounts.
+The Corporation regularly reviews this process and a Board meeting reviewing risk and risk appetite was held in June 2024.